-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

 Information collected in determining initial or continuing eligibility is confidential.
-The restriction on disclosing information is limited to information about individual members.
-The Health and Human Services Commission (HHSC) and the managed care organization (MCO) may disclose general information about policies, procedures or other methods of determining eligibility, and any other information that is not about or does not specifically identify a member.
+The Texas Health and Human Services Commission (HHSC) and the managed care organization (MCO) may disclose general information about policies, procedures or other methods of determining eligibility, and any other information that is not about or does not specifically identify a member.

-A member may review all information in the case record and in HHSC or MCO handbooks that contributed to the decision about eligibility.
+A member or authorized representative (AR) may review all information in the case record and in HHSC or MCO handbooks that contributed to the decision about eligibility.

 2111 Establishing Identity for Contact Outside the Interview Process